MatthewCorney/multi_class_fishers/README.md

-The function works by calculating the pvalue of the provided matrix, and all the possible corresponding matrixes which still preserve row and column sums this is achived by backtracking
+The function works by calculating the pvalue of the provided matrix, and all the possible corresponding matrixes which still preserve row and column sums This is achieved by backtracking

 # Dependencies
 The function requires the following Python packages: